Welcome to Mike Clarke’s Home Page

 The Leeds & Liverpool Canal, a history

-This book has been published for the 200th Anniversary of the L&LC in 2016.
-It is 434 pages long, 250mm by 175mm portrait format, with over 200 illustrations, many in colour, and over 40 maps.
+This book was published for the 200th Anniversary of the L&LC in 2016.
+It is 434 pages long, 265mm by 192mm portrait format, with over 200 illustrations, many in colour, and over 40 maps.
 It is a soft-back using digital printing.

 8 Green Bank